 The moral is that knowing how to argue is just as important as knowing what to argue.
 If you have no appreciation of technique, all the knowledge in the world won’t help you since you won’t be able to pass it along.
-You can be a walking theological treatise, but if you antagonize opponents or talk past them, you’ve wasted your time and theirs.
 Similarly, it isn’t enough to be a good conversationalist.
 That won’t make up for doctrinal or historical ignorance.
 To be an effective apologist, you must marry delivery and content.

 Scripture and Prayer

 Concentrate on the New Testament, though not to the exclusion of the Old.
-There’s no need to memorize multiple passages of the Bible, the way Fundamentalists do, but you need to acquire a basic knowledge of the whole of Scripture.
-You should be especially familiar, though, with the Gospels—if you aren’t at ease with the details of Christ’s life, you’re in trouble.
-Frank Sheed, the street-corner apologist, put it this way: "A Catholic apologist who is not soaked in the Gospels is an anomaly in himself, and his work is doomed to aridity."
+There’s no need to memorize multiple passages of the Bible the way Fundamentalists do, but you need to acquire a basic knowledge of the whole of Scripture.
+You should be especially familiar, though, with the Gospels.
+Frank Sheed, the street-corner apologist, put it this way: “A Catholic apologist who is not soaked in the Gospels is an anomaly in himself, and his work is doomed to aridity.”

 In discussions, never be afraid to acknowledge ignorance.
 If you don’t know the answer to a question, say so.
-You’ll survive, and so will your ego.
 The answers you give on other points will be taken more seriously if people you speak with see you’re not trying to bluster your way through a discussion.

 You must be absolutely honest.
 Never pretend doctrines or facts are other than they really are.
-Don’t avoid hard cases, and don’t water-down doctrine just to please your listeners.
+Don’t avoid hard cases, and don’t water down doctrine just to please your listeners.
 There’s no need to try to make hard truths palatable.
 Just state them as they are—but first know what they are.
 If you can give only a one-sentence explanation of the Real Presence, you don’t know enough to be discussing it.
 Admit this (to yourself, at least), then do your homework.
 An embarrassment today can result in fuller understanding—and better apologetics—tomorrow.
 When talk turns to awkward points of Church history, don’t misrepresent them.
-Don’t hide blemishes.
-Don’t falsify.
-There’s no need to.
 Put things in context, and recall that Scripture teaches that, while the Church itself can never be overcome by evil (Matt.
 16:18), its individual members include sinners as well as saints (Acts 20:29).

 Watch Your Tongue

 Familiarize yourself with anti-Catholic literature.
 See what topics are emphasized: the Bible as the sole rule of faith, justification by faith alone, the Mass, prayers to Mary and the saints, and many more.
-See how the arguments, weak as they may be, are handled.
+See how the arguments are handled.
 You’ll at once perceive that anti-Catholic materials are skewed, but if you can’t think of complete and ready rejoinders, make notes and study up.

 When arguing, keep your expectations modest.
 Don’t expect conversions; they aren’t overnight occurrences.
 Count yourself successful if your opponents leave with the feeling that there is a sensible Catholic response (even if not acceptable to them) to each of their charges.
 It would be a great spiritual triumph just to have an active anti-Catholic withdraw from the fray and mull things over.

 Avoid technical words.
-Even Catholics can misunderstand what is meant by "transubstantiation," "Immaculate Conception," "Mediatrix," and "merit."
-On the other hand, don’t be monosyllabic.
-To oversimplify is to sidestep fine points; that’s equally bad.
+Even Catholics can misunderstand what is meant by “transubstantiation,” “Immaculate Conception,” “Mediatrix,” and “merit.”
+On the other hand, to oversimplify is to sidestep fine points; that’s equally bad.
 Try to phrase doctrines in language your audience is likely to understand and be sympathetic to, but don’t change what a doctrine means in order to win a sympathetic hearing.